Quitting smoking: cutting down smoking vs cold turkey

 Inhaled through a cigarette, nicotine is addictive.
 Not so with the nicotine replacement products, which deliver nicotine safely.
 When smokers stop smoking, they typically feel the symptoms of nicotine withdrawal: irritability, anxiety, depression, increased appetite and more.
 The patch, gum or lozenges contain smaller amounts of nicotine than cigarettes.
 They take the edge off withdrawal symptoms and make it easier to deal with cravings.

 The traditional way to quit is to choose a quit date and stick to it.
-Your quit date can be the start of your efforts to quit, the day you stop smoking cigarettes completely or start cutting back on the number of them you smoke each day.
+Your quit date can be the start of your efforts to quit, the day you stop smoking cigarettes completely or start tapering off cigarettes.
 Either way, you’ll probably do better using nicotine replacement starting on your quit date rather than trying this without the patch, gum or lozenges.
 They’ll soften your withdrawal symptoms.
 Nicotine replacement is typically used for two to three months, with the nicotine dose gradually decreasing over that time.

 Another tactic is to gradually cut back, called the “cut down to quit” method.
 Using this strategy, you cut down on the number of cigarettes smoked each day for a certain period of time before your quit date, and use only nicotine replacement – no cigarettes – from the quit date on.